 Your football team has made the playoffs this year after a drought (Go Ravens!).
 You are considering harnessing that enthusiasm by using the team logo or name on your website, social media or marketing materials.
-Or you are even more industrious and want to create t-shirts or other memorabilia with the team name, logo and colors.
-Trademark law prohibits use of a team’s logo or other trademarks that will confuse consumers into believing there is some affiliation, connection, association, sponsorship or approval between the team and you.
-(The same rules apply to non-playoff contenders or businesses in general.)
+Or you are even more industrious and want to create T-shirts or other memorabilia with the team name, logo and colors.
+Trademark law prohibits the use of a team’s logo or other trademarks that will confuse consumers into believing there is some affiliation, connection, association, sponsorship or approval between the team and you.
+(The same rules apply to non-playoff contenders or businesses, in general.)
 Acceptable uses are (for a Ravens fan) using a purple font or purple background or saying “Go Ravens” in your materials.
-Using words such as “Flock” or “Nevermore” are also defensible.
+Using words, such as “Flock” or “Nevermore,” is also defensible.
 However, using the team’s logo or creating a context that implies official sponsorship or connection with the team could subject you to liability.
-T-Shirt purveyors can be creative and come close to the line.
+T-shirt purveyors can be creative and come close to the line.
 However, be careful: at this time of year, the NFL is policing the marketplace more rigorously.